 “No chemotherapy drug works so well on so many patients,” says Louis Weiner, MD, director of the Lombardi Comprehensive Cancer Center at Georgetown University.
 “This is not theoretical or another case of overhyping, overpromising and underdelivering.
 These drugs are working.”

 He’s talking about a new way to fight cancer by using the body’s own immune system to wage war on cancer cells.
 Many leading cancer experts believe this new approach, cancer immunotherapy, could revolutionize how we treat many forms of cancer.
 When it comes to certain cancers, the revolution has already begun.
-In fact, former President Jimmy Carter, 91, is now being treated with one of these drugs for the melanoma that has spread to his brain.
+In fact, former President Jimmy Carter, 94, has been treated with one of these drugs for the melanoma that had spread to his brain.

 The new treatments aren’t about enhancing immunity in general.
 Instead, this is a new approach that can prevent cancerous tumors from hijacking our own immune defenses—and let our amazing immune system do its job.